TylerHight/trading-bot/docs/architecture/project-structure.md

 # Trading Bot Project Documentation

 ## Overview
 A microservices-based trading bot focusing on technical analysis using Fourier transforms.
-The system processes market data, performs advanced technical analysis, and provides real-time visualization through a React frontend with a system-aware dark mode dashboard.
+The system processes market data, performs advanced technical analysis, and provides real-time visualization through a React frontend with a comprehensive theme system and dark mode dashboard.

 ## Current Implementation Status